jedelson-pagerduty/pd-extract-runbook-from-alert/README.md

 2. Create a read-write PagerDuty [REST API Key](https://support.pagerduty.com/docs/api-access-keys).
 3. Create a webhook with the expected URL of the webhook.
 Make note of the generated secret.
 4. Deploy the worker by running `npm run deploy:production`
-5. Use wrangler to set these three secrets:
+5. Use wrangler to set these two secrets:

 * `PD_API_KEY` - The REST API Key
 * `PD_WEBHOOK_SECRET` - The secret for the webhook